armandouv/Flixster/README.md

 ## Notes

-This app was very useful to understand the basic building blocks of Android development.
+This app was very useful for understanding the basic building blocks of Android development.
 One challenge I faced was implementing the MovieDetails activity, and connecting it to the Main one.
 I consulted the Codepath resources and managed to find that I needed to use an Intent to "connect" activities.

 ## Open-source libraries used